 And then an impulse overcame Agnes.
 Before she even had time to consider what she was about to do, she threw her arms around Ramona and squeezed her tightly, pressing her soft, wrinkled cheek into Ramona’s chest.
 Agnes could feel Ramona’s laugh reverberate against her, and then Ramona’s strong arms embraced Agnes in return.
 They held this for a moment, and then let go.

 “Thank you, Ramona.
 You are so inspiring.
 I have learned so much from you.”
 Agnes smiled, shaking her head.
-“Who would have ever thought I could learn something from someone less than half my age and with a blue Mohawk?
+“Who would have ever thought I could learn something from someone less than half my age and with a purple Mohawk?
 And a rebel, on top of all that!”

 The two of them giggled away the sentimental tears they felt rolling in, and soon they were just smiling at each other, Agnes looking up at Ramona and Ramona looking down at Agnes.